firebase/geofire-js/README.md

 #### GeoQuery.center()

-Returns the `location` which marks the center of this query.
+Returns the `location` signifying the center of this query.

 The returned `location` will have the form `[latitude, longitude]`.